A-Ahmed100216/Eng74_Week2/DailyNotes/day7.md

 -- Counts the number of times the query is satisfied SELECT COUNT(*) FROM Customers WHERE Country='France'

 -- IN- look for collections
-SELECT ContactName, Region From Customers WHERE Region In('WA','SP') -- Between - ranges
+SELECT ContactName, Region From Customers WHERE Region In('WA','SP')

+-- Between - ranges
 SELECT * From EmployeeTerritories where TerritoryID between 06800 and 09999

--- AS - changes column names
--- Constructing output from two columns
-Select CompanyName AS 'CompanyName',
+-- AS - changes column names.
+Constructing output from two columns SELECT CompanyName AS 'CompanyName',
     City +', ' + Country AS 'City'
-from Customers
+FROM Customers

-Select CompanyName AS 'CompanyName',
+SELECT CompanyName AS 'CompanyName',
     City +', ' + Country AS 'City'
 from Customers Where Region is null

--- Wildcards - Allow more matching, it's less restrictive or includes everything -- % sign, multiple unknown characters
+-- Wildcards - Allow more matching, it's less restrictive or includes everything -- (1)  % sign, multiple unknown characters
-Select ProductName from Products Where ProductName Like 'Ch%' -- _ sign, a single unknown character, each underscore represents a character Select ProductName from Products Where ProductName Like 'Cha__' Select ProductName from Products Where ProductName Like '__ai' -- [charlist], Sets and ranges of characters to match --[^charlist], Sets a range that does not match range of characters
+Select ProductName from Products Where ProductName Like 'Ch%' -- (2)  _ sign, a single unknown character, each underscore represents a character Select ProductName from Products Where ProductName Like 'Cha__' Select ProductName from Products Where ProductName Like '__ai' -- (3)  [charlist], Sets and ranges of characters to match -- (4) [^charlist], Sets a range that does not match range of characters
 ```

 # Exercise 1